Platform End - Back Issues

 M:

 Most of the tracks have got pop song format, they are very short with a jazz element.
-Everybody likes jazz for eight bars, but they don't like it for 20 minutes, that includes me, so I kept all the solos really short, I just did it to what seemed natural for me.
+Everybody likes jazz for eight bars, but they don't like it for 20 minutes, that includes me, so I kept all

 A: